chrisdolan/gametable/readme.txt

 Make custom pogs: A pog must be in png format.
 Any pogs you put in your "pogs" directory will be available for use.

-If you make a custom pog, please send it to me at shanex@speakeasy.net.
-If it's good and if you give me permission, I'll add it to the pogs that ship with the product.
+Update your Pogs directory: Select File->Reacquire Pogs.
+This will rebuild the Pogs and Underlays area.
+This allows you to add a pog while the app is running.
+Just add the png file to the pogs or underlays directory, and select Reacquire Pogs, and it'll appear in the app.

 ---CHAT---
 There is a chat window and chat log in the lower right.
 This chat log works the same as an MMORPG chat area.